outrera/free-game-art-3d/textures/Pixar128/readme.txt

 - And more ... snails, paper clips, & iridescent ribbon

 Cutting Edge in 1993
 At the time the idea of "repeating textures" was so innovative that new techniques were invented to create these images.
-In fact Pixar took out several patents for the technology, developed by David DiFrancesco, which you can read more about here Method for Borderless Mapping of Texture Images.
+In fact Pixar took out several patents for the technology, developed by David DiFrancesco, which you can read more about here: https://www.google.com/patents/US5194969

 Updated for 2015
 The texture library has been upgraded and now includes bump and normal maps.
 While created in 1993, this library still has many potential uses.
 Enjoy.